About the developer's tidbits dot com

 Welcome to The Developer’s Tidbits, a technical blog and how-to guide on various topics I stumbled upon during work and my life online.

-The site’s theme is built from scratch using Bootstrap 5 but was inspired by the previous WordPress supplied theme Button 2 by Automattic.
+The site theme is built from scratch using Bootstrap 5 but was inspired by the previous WordPress-supplied theme, Button 2 by Automattic.

 For the first 15 years of this site’s life, I used the excellent and free hosting provided by wordpress.com.
 Despite the limitations of the free plan, such as the inability to install extensions and plugins, I was happy with the features provided by Automattic.
 I could host a complicated WordPress installation for free without worrying about security or maintenance issues.

 But some problems have since caused me to move to a different solution.
 Moving from the free to the premium paid offering requires a sizeable monthly fee suitable for a business but not for a site like mine.
-While being left on the free service means there is no ability to customise the HTML and CSS, to fix the narrow width of the theme or to stylise the code blocks I now regularly use.
+Being left on the free service means there is no ability to customise the HTML and CSS, fix the narrow width of the theme or stylise the code blocks I now regularly use.

 Finally, I find the frontend content management system is too complicated for my needs.
 It has to be all things to all people, but it’s like using Office 365 when only notepad.exe is needed.